-- Face Lift: In cases where frown lines are severe and are accompanied by other age-related changes in the facial structure, brow lift can provide a dramatic improvement in appearance.
-By tightening the forehead skin, the patient can experience long term results that also look natural.
+- Face Lift: In cases where frown lines are severe and are accompanied by other age-related changes in the facial structure, a brow lift can provide a dramatic improvement in appearance.
+By tightening the forehead skin, the patient can experience long-term results that also look natural.

 Customized Treatment of Frown Lines